muratk5n/thirdwave/en/index.md

 ---

-Anzac support was due to a security / neutrality trade-off for Oz; you offer your services, in human lives, to a superpower (Britain then, US now) to get "protection" in return.
+Anzac support was due to a security / neutrality trade-off for Oz; you offer your services, in location, in human lives, to a superpower (Britain then, US now) to get "protection" in return.
 The reason for the Anzac rememberence rituals are kept alive today is to remind people a similar sacrifice might be asked of them again.

 ---